 In recent years the French have missed out on all the major honours in Formula One motor racing, while European rivals have grabbed the glory.

-In recent years the French have missed out on all the major honours in Formula One motor racing, while European rivals have grabbed the glory.
+Background: In recent years the French have missed out on all the major honours in Formula One motor racing, while European rivals have grabbed the glory.
 Niki Lauda has twice taken the World Drivers' Championship for Austria, and when he did lose the title it was Britain's James Hunt who stepped in to take the crown.
 Constructors like Ferrari, McLaren-Ford and Lotus- Ford have dominated the Grand Prix scene.
 Last year the only all-French team to make the top twelve were Ligier-Matra who finished in eighth place.
 But suddenly things are looking bright for the French in the coming season.

 SYNOPSIS: The Gitane s-backed Ligier-Matra team and their number one driver, Jacques Laffite, both enjoyed their first Grand Prix victory in Sweden last June.
 But that win lost some of its impact because Laffite had only raced through from second place three laps from home when Mario Andretti ran out of fuel.